 - Blurry or blind spots in central vision

-The exact causes of AMD aren't known, but certain physical conditions and lifestyle choices increase the odds of developing it.
+The exact causes of AMD aren't known, but the risk of developing it increases with age, and certain physical conditions and lifestyle choices increase the odds of developing it.
 According to the NEI, these risk factors include:

 - Family history